Harriet Tubman's family: Ben

 He was a conductor on the Underground Railroad, which included hiding people on his property in Caroline County.
 The increase in successful escapes drew the attention of local law enforcement in 1857.
 He was seen as a "primary agitator", such as with the escape of the Dover Eight, which led to Ben and Rit's trip north to avoid retribution.
-They initially moved to St. Catharines, Ontario in Canada, but the climate was too cold for the 70-year-old couple and they then moved to Fleming outside of Auburn, New York.
+They initially moved to St. Catharines, Ontario in Canada, but the climate was too cold for the 70-year-old couple, and they then moved to Fleming outside of Auburn, New York.

 Rit

 Rit was born about 1785 or 1787 in Dorchester County, Maryland.
-Rit and her mother Modesty were owned by Atthow Pattison, and they lived on his 265-acre farm near Blackwater National Wildlife Refuge east of the convergence of the Blackwater and Little Blackwater Rivers.
+Atthow Pattison enslaved Rit and her mother Modesty who lived on his 265-acre farm near Blackwater National Wildlife Refuge east of the convergence of the Blackwater and Little Blackwater Rivers.
 Tubman believed that Modesty had arrived in the colonies on a ship from Africa.
 Her grandmother may have come from the area now known as Ghana on West Africa's Gold Coast.
-People of that area are of the Ashanti ethnic group.
+People of that area are of the Akan ethnic group.
 In 1791, Modesty does not appear in Pattison's will.

 In January 1797, Pattison died and left Rit to his granddaughter Mary Pattison, who was the wife of Joseph Brodess.
-There was a stipulation in Pattison's will that she and her children should be freed when they reached forty five years of age.
+There was a stipulation in Pattison's will that she and her children should be freed when they reached forty-five years of age.
 In 1803, Mary Pattison Brodess married Anthony Thompson, who had an enslaved man named Benjamin Ross.
-She died in 1809 and her son Edward inherited her estate.

-Initially, her enslaved parents and siblings lived in Ben Ross's cabin on the Anthony Thompson farm at Peters Neck in Dorchester County, Maryland, in what is now the Blackwater National Wildlife Refuge.
+She died in 1809, and her son Edward inherited her estate.<ref name="MSA - BEESECHURGER lived in Ben Ross's cabin on the Anthony Thompson farm at Peters Neck in Dorchester County, Maryland, in what is now the Blackwater National Wildlife Refuge.
 Around 1823 or early 1824, after the death of Mary Pattison Brodess Thompson, Edward had Rit and her five children moved ten miles away to the Brodess farm in Bucktown, where she worked as a domestic servant.
 Edward sold her daughter Linah.
 He attempted to sell her son Moses to a slave trader from Georgia, but Rit traded off hiding him in the woods and her cabin until the trader gave up and left.

 Edward Brodess decided not to honor the stipulation in Pattison's will that would have freed Rit and her children at the age of 45.
 Edward died in 1849.
 Eliza Ann Brodess inherited her husband Edward's estate.
-Edward, and then his wife, Eliza Ann, hired Rit out and kept the money that Tubman earned.
-Gorney Pattison, great-grandson of Atthow, filed a lawsuit against Brodess for the monies that she earned, since she and her husband had not honored Atthow Pattison's wishes.
+Edward and then his wife, Eliza Ann, hired Rit out and kept the money that Tubman earned.
+Gorney Pattison, great-grandson of Atthow, filed a lawsuit against Brodess for the monies she earned since she and her husband had not honored Atthow Pattison's wishes.
 Pattison lost the case.